 Kat began her love affair with yoga in 2006 in Westchester County, NY Over time, this fling evolved into a dedicated relationship.
 She learned how to really come in tune with her body, and suddenly yoga was no longer just a physical practice; it was mental as well.
 Once this mental aspect grew to become WAY more important than the physical, she wanted to spread this new found sense of peace and calm.
 Kat started to encourage all around her to give it a try.
 In December 2014, she moved to Hawaii with plans on obtaining her RYT.
 In hunt of her next "home" studio, she stumbled upon YOGA4EWA and knew she found a special place.
 It's here that she became enthralled with the Ashtanga practice, in addition to her original obsession with Vinyasa.
 Kat received her 200hr RYT in 2015 under the guidance of Tasha Kauihou at YOGA4EWA in Ewa Beach, HI with an Ashtanga and Vinyasa emphasis.
 She continues to practice daily, attend workshops, and expand her knowledge.
 Never stop learning!
 She loves to share the confidence, inspiration, peace, and joy yoga can give, even if it's just for a little while.
 Just move with your breath, only do what is comfortable for you, and remember...
 It's just yoga.

-Liz is a certified E-200 RYT (Registered Yoga Teacher) with Yoga Alliance.
-She took her first class 13 years ago.
-She comes from a thorough fitness background for over 25 years and loved the concept of Yoga, yet had a hard time quieting her restless mind.
-After the birth of her daughter 12 years ago, and experiencing heightened mental duress, Liz revisited the practice of Yoga in 2005.
-Her rekindled love for Yoga led her to become certified through Yoga Works and has been a dedicated teacher for the past 4 years.
+Liz is a certified E-200 RYT with Yoga Alliance.
+She took her first class 16 years ago.
+She comes from a thorough fitness background for over 30 years and loved the concept of yoga, yet had a hard time quieting her restless, ruminating mind.
+After the birth of her daughter 14 years ago, and experiencing heightened mental duress; such as severe anxiety and depression, Liz revisited the practice of yoga in 2005.
+Her rekindled love and appreciation for the practice, led her to become certified through Yoga Works and she's been a dedicated teacher for the past 7 years.
 Yoga has been her salvation and a grounding source of healing, loving compassion with tremendous growth; mentally, physically and spiritually.
-Liz promotes this healing aspect within her classes, adding a sense of humor, too and hopes to encourage and inspire all ages, shapes, sizes and levels.
-She has found that yoga only promotes a sacred space for feeling welcomed, accepted and connected, which provides helpful tools to use not only while on the mat but more importantly, off the mat.
+Liz promotes this healing aspect within her classes, adding a sense of humor, too, and hopes to encourage and inspire all ages, shapes, sizes and levels.
+She has found that yoga promotes a sacred space for feeling welcomed, accepted and connected, providing these ancient tools to use on the mat, but more importantly, off the mat.
 Liz's teaching style incorporates a grounding pace mixed with a real depth of breath work and an understanding of alignment for each and every pose.
-This is to ensure safety, stability and knowledge in order to be fully present in your practice.
+This is to ensure safety, stability and ease, in order to be fully present in ones practice.

 Megan is a dancer, choreographer, and teacher with a BFA from the Juilliard School and an MFA from Sarah Lawrence College and a 200 hr. teacher training from Laws of Yoga with Gwen Lawrence.
 Her personal yoga and meditation practice began in earnest in 1990 (with Iyengar teacher Genny Kapuler) as a way of looking within and balancing the rigors of a professional international dance career with life’s abundant challenges.
 Throughout years of training, performing and mothering, she has always been a teacher.
 After touring worldwide with the renowned Mark Morris Dance Group, she joined the faculty of the Conservatory of Dance at Purchase College SUNY where she taught for 13 years.
 She currently teaches Professional Level Ballet for Contemporary Dancers at Gibney Dance Center in Manhattan and is on the guest faculty of the Mark Morris Dance Center in Brooklyn.
 She teaches a weekly Dance for Parkinson’s Disease class at the Rye Arts Center and is on the flagship team of the acclaimed Dance for PD program.
 Megan has studied functional and kinesthetic anatomy throughout her life and is devoted to the neuro- muscular and ideokinetic facilitation work of anatomist Irene Dowd.
 Megan applies this knowledge along with her artistic sensibility to her understanding and teaching of yoga, directing her students toward a deeper awareness in asana and pranayama through precision of alignment and creative visual imagery.
 She believes that the body and the mind are not separate entities, and that a thorough exploration of our whole selves can lead us to being more alert, powerful and engaged in the world.